 - Postal address is 90 Waimairi Rd, Christchurch 8041

 What a success the Centenary Year has been!

 The weekend of celebrations in November was a pleasure to be part of and a true testament to the vibrant life of Bish, past and present.
 If you attended the weekend celebrations, on behalf of the committee (Nicky and Sharon included), thank you for your enthusiasm and memories shared.
 I would also like to specifically thank Board members Janet, Naomi and Tim along with BJ staff Michael, Nigel and Tanyia at the Hall for their significant support of the celebrations.
 Highlights and photos of the weekend follow.

-Over the next few months, the operations of the Alumni will merge with the operations of the Hall; the next newsletter you receive will reflect this.
-To acknowledge this step in the life of the Alumni, we invite you to afternoon tea at the Hall, details below.
+The operations of the Alumni have now merged with the operations of the Hall; the next newsletter you receive will reflect this.

 It's been a pleasure writing to you, and hearing from you, over the last couple of years.
 I look forward to seeing what the next few will bring.